-Side events provide the opportunity for organisations to launch initiatives, projects or programmes, and products or services.
-They also provide the perfect occasion for organising panel discussions on specific topics and showcasing professional networks and associations.
+Side events provide organisations with the opportunity to launch initiatives, promote projects or programmes, and products or services.
+They are also the perfect occasion to organise panel discussions on specific topics to showcase professional networks and associations.
 Organisations or individuals interested in hosting side events are requested to familiarise themselves with the rules below and complete the application form.

 The side event room will be equipped as follows:

-a max of 100 theatre style seating capacity, one screen, one projector, a sound system and up to three microphones.
+a max of 100 theatre style seating capacity, one screen, one projector, a sound system and up to two microphones.

-Any additional costs for AV, catering or interpretation/ translation, will be borne by the applicant.
+Any additional costs for AV, catering or interpretation/ translation, will be borne by the side event organiser.

 Please note: each participant of the Euroheat & Power Congress and side event(s) must be registered and have paid the corresponding registration fee to gain access to the event.